LMOlivera/Learn-React-fast/README.md

 # <a name="Things">Some things to have in mind</a>
 - It is consider a bad practice to change a Parents state from Child.
-Try to think how will you manage Parents and Childs before programming, it will save you a lot of time.
+Try to think how to manage Parents and Childs before programming, it will save you a lot of time.
   - However, you can do this by binding a Parent function to the Child.
 - Keep in mind you can style components in four ways: